TrustlyInc/trustly-react-native-example/README.md

 <img src="docs/images/rn_print.png" width="25%" height="25%" style="display: block; margin: 0 auto" />

-In this case, we need to avoid that `widget` call the `lightbox` immediatley when the user select a bank, for this beahvior you need to add a peace of javascript inside the `widget` like in the file `trustly.tsx` lines 19 to 23.
+In this case, we need to avoid that `widget` call the `lightbox` immediatley when the user select a bank, because we need to get the amount value to fill the establish data first, so, for this beahvior we need to add a peace of javascript inside the `widget` like in the file `trustly.tsx` lines 19 to 23.

 ```js
 const TrustlyWidgetBankSelected = (data) => {